-A marriage is a financial relationship as much as it is an emotional one.
+A marriage is as much a financial relationship as it is an emotional one.
 Spouses are expected to support each other financially while they are together.
-When a couple goes through a divorce, this relationship is also severed.
-When one spouse in a divorce is at a financial disadvantage, spousal support can be a way to allow them to get back on their feet with the help of their ex-spouse.
+When a couple goes through a divorce, this relationship is severed.
+If one spouse is at a financial disadvantage after the divorce, spousal support can help them get back on their feet with assistance from their ex-spouse.

-As is often the case in a divorce, deciding on matters such as whether to request spousal support or when one avoids alimony can become contentious when emotions are running high.
+As is often the case in a divorce, decisions about matters such as whether to request spousal support or how to avoid alimony can become contentious when emotions are running high.
 Getting the help of a New York attorney who can protect your best interests is crucial.
-At the Law Office of Richard Roman Shum, experienced New York spousal support attorney Richard Shum has dedicated his practice to providing individuals with skilled legal advice in navigating divorce.
-Call us today at (646) 259-3416 to schedule a free consultation.
+At the Law Office of Richard Roman Shum, Esq, our experienced Manhattan spousal support attorney Richard Shum has dedicated his practice to providing individuals with skilled legal advice in divorce cases.
+Call us today at (646) 259-3416 to schedule a consultation.

 The Purpose of Spousal Support